 But they’re increasingly troubled that, each year, fewer residents from Leland & Gray’s five member towns are showing up to vote on the school’s spending plans.

 This year’s voter turnout of just 214 was 55 percent lower than the turnout for the school’s first Australian-ballot-style vote eight years ago.

 "It’s something that we continue to be concerned about," said Emily Long, Leland & Gray board chairwoman.
 "It’s just so hard for us to know the reason behind it."

 Those who did show up for last week’s vote in Brookline, Jamaica, Newfane, Townshend and Windham approved the school’s budget by a 147-67 margin.
 The proposal won a majority in all five towns, though Townshend posted the smallest margin of victory with a 27-26 vote.

 That might have been partly because Townshend is expected to see the biggest hike in the high school’s portion of property taxes -- 10 cents -- of all the Leland & Gray towns.

 Overall, the school’s $6.8 million budget is 3.9-percent larger than last fiscal year’s budget.

 "That was higher than what our board would normally put forward," Long said.

-Administrators have said a 13-percent increase in health-care costs and an average 2.8-percent increase in teacher salaries are two primary factors behind the increase in spending.
+Administrators have said a 13-percent increase in health-care costs and an average 2.

 But officials also have said they must make educational investments to keep up with changing standards and to better prepare students for college or the job market.